 Managing Union Staff

-HR Managers should always consult with the Office of Labor & Employee Relations first when dealing with grievances and performance issues.
+HR Managers should always first consult the Office of Labor and Employee Relations before dealing with grievances and performance issues.

 Workplace Performance & Conduct

-All newly hired, newly promoted and newly transferred union support staff employees are placed on a probationary period.
-The length of probationary periods vary across union groups so please consult the collective bargaining agreement for the relevant union.
+Probationary periods vary in length according to a union group's collective bargaining agreement.
 Upon an employee's satisfactory completion of the probationary period, he or she is considered a regular employee (unless the job is stated to be temporary).

 Grievance Procedure for Union Support Staff